Kunalgsolanki/NextjsTutorial/README.md

 ```

 # here file is use for the  show details of user data
-## we imaplimennt in sucj way when parama is match to data.id the show that object in another page here below code we imapliemented that
+## we imaplimennt in such way when parama is match to data.id the show that object in another page here below code we imapliemented that

 ```bash